 It has been often debated if certain individuals are born out of time, those who’s personalities and values do not befit the generation that befell them.
 It is also pondered if some people are genuinely born to achieve a specifically predestined greater purpose.
 In the case of Juan Pujol Garcia, it is plausible to conclude he may have been both.

 Juan Pujol Garcia is a name many are likely unfamiliar with, and for many years that exceptional anonymity was by design.
 Despite his historical low-profile, Juan Pujol Garcia was nothing less than the greatest Allied double-agent of the Second World War.
-The German Abwehr, military intelligence, knew him by the code-name ARABEL.
-Yet Pujol is best known by his British domestic counter-intelligence service, MI5, code-name GARBO.
+German Abwehr, military intelligence, knew Pujol by the code-name ALARIC.
+However, Pujol is best known by his British domestic counter-intelligence service, MI5, code-name Agent GARBO.

 Pujol’s role was a major factor in the success of D-Day, and the brutal combat that followed.
 He saved countless lives on what was called the “Second Front” in France, all without ever firing a single shot.